 Since 2010, the occurrence of earthquakes with a magnitude greater than 3.0 have increased from 20 events per a year (1967-2000) to over 100 events per a year (2010-2013) in the central and eastern US region (Ellsworth, 2013).
 The increased rate of occurrence in previously inactive seismic areas has been correlated with the increased use of injection wells located near faults.
 Fluid injection induced earthquakes are most likely caused by the increased pore pressure from injection operations which have reduced effective stress of faults leading to failure.
 This mechanism has been used to explain the best-known cases of injection-induced seismicity, which was first studied in the Rocky Mountain Arsenal near Denver.
-New case studies have increased with the use of wastewater injection wells associated with hydraulic fracking.
-In many sites, smaller seismic occurrences have shown to be precursors to larger events.
+New case studies on induced seismicity are now available with the operations of wastewater injection wells associated with hydraulic fracking (i.e. Class II designated wells).
+In many sites, smaller seismic occurrences have been shown to be precursors to larger events.
 More data has become available since the Rocky Mountain study in the 1960's, leading to a better understanding of factors and processes associated with induced seismicity.